Meadowlarke/Bibliography/Bibliography.md

 > 75: Affect.

 > 79: William Jones (We a sad because we cry, mad because we strike.)

-##### Hentoff, Nat.
-"You Can Still Hear her Voice When the Music Has Stopped."
-In _The Mahalia Jackson Reader,_ edited by Mark Burford, 54--54.
-Oxford: Oxford University Press, 2020.

-54: Introduction to Mahalia Jackson.

-58: Jackson's dissatisfaction with gospel record labels after the genera's increased popularity.

 ##### Hood, Mantle. _The Ethnomusicologist_.
 New York: McGraw-Hill, 1971.